Yogayu/youxinyu/content/en/author/XinyuYou/_index.md

 - Write technical blog.
 - Learning data analysis and machine learning.
 - Review algorithms and data structures.
-- A mysterious iOS APP is being completed, which is expected to be available by the end of may.
+- Crafting a mysterious iOS APP, which is expected to be available by the end of may.
 - Take pictures, take pictures, take pictures.
 Occasionally photography.

 Update 05/16/2019